rocketpowerkille/Tare/docs/BAZANTIC_INTEGRATION.md

 The default lifetime is 900 seconds; configuration can change it.
 An authorization card cannot reconstruct a transaction receipt from that token.

-Explorer and Investigate remember an accepted credential in tab-scoped session storage and revalidate it on reload.
+Explorer, Investigate and Examples remember an accepted credential in tab-scoped session storage and revalidate it on reload.
 Use **Disconnect session** beneath the service status to clear that tab's credential and reload its workspace before entering a different key.
 This removes in-memory reports from the screen, not downloaded